AaltoSciComp/scicomp-docs/scicomp/ssh.rst

 Setup
 -----

-Check the tabs below for your operating system and methods to see what you'll try do do.
+Check the tabs below for your operating system and methods to see which method you want to use.

 .. tabs::